 Data Science for Turbulent Reacting Flows

-Investigators: Trevor Fush
+Investigators: Israel Bonilla, Trevor Fush

 Data science is rapidly expanding into many domains of engineering and science.
 Our group is asking a relatively simple question: how can approaches and algorithms from the broader data science community be used for developing physics-based models for turbulent reacting flows or accelerating simulations of turbulent reacting flows?
 Our current efforts are focused on integrating data-based approaches into our physics-based modeling approaches.
 In particular, our group is currently pursing hybrid physics-based and data-based models, using data science tools to directly isolate and validate individual physical assumptions in our physics-based models, and using data science tools to enable the use of more sophisticated and general physics-based models (such as turbulent combustion models for non-adiabatic multi-modal combustion).